 Then, 30% of your take home, after tax pay should be used on wants.
 For example, a need might be a new winter coat, but a want might be a new purse that you saw in the mall and absolutely love.
 Wants would also include new throw pillows, your gym membership, and dining out – basically, anything that isn't imperative.

 Lastly, 20% of your take home pay should be used for debt repayment and saving.
 So, if you're in credit card debt, you can use this 20% to pay above the minimum.
-You can also use it to create an emergency fund or save towards future goals, like a wedding or retirement savings.
+You can also use it to create an emergency fund or save towards future goals, like an engagement ring, wedding or retirement savings.